 The silence covers our daily struggles and doubts with weightless cloth of dusk as the darkness sets in to rescue us from the exhaustion.
 Or?
 Or to torture us with its deceptive softness and tranquility.
-Some of us cannot close our eyes and to say the prayer with hope that the next day is going to meet us with more enjoyable expectations.
+Some of us cannot close our eyes and say a prayer with hope that the next day is going to meet us with more enjoyable events.

-The bare trees share our despair, but the cool sun tries to make everything looking better and more attractive.
+The bare trees share our despair, but the cool sun tries to make everything look better and more attractive.
 Or?
-Or our wrinkles are visible so well in the bright sunlight and there’s nothing else we can do about it.
-Not at this moment which takes so much away and leaves nothing instead.
+Or our wrinkles are visible so well in the bright sunlight and there’s nothing we can do about it.
+Not at this moment which takes so much away from us and leaves nothing instead.

-I am finding that getting older has made me more moderate and more appreciative of half-tones; grey shades, soft shadows, fine lines and I can also see the entire autumn within just one leaf, I don’t need the whole tree anymore.
+I am finding that getting older has made me more moderate and more appreciative of half-tones: grey hues, soft shadows, hardly-visible lines and I can also experience the entire autumn within just one leaf, I don’t need the whole tree anymore.
 Or?
-Or this is the experience reminding that nothing is here to keep.
-I am writing down this moment and splashing some paint over paper.
-Somebody might find it, and they would be speculating: who did this and why these colors are so strange and washed out?
+Or this is the experience reminding me that nothing is here to keep.
+I am writing down this moment and splashing some paint over a paper.
+Somebody might find it after years, and they would be speculating: who did this and why these colors are so strange and washed out?

-Like a very late autumn day with just one leaf still not saying good-bye and not taking off the tree.
-Or my steps which get lost in the rustling layers of leaves.
+It’s a very late autumn day with just one leaf still not saying good-bye and not flying off the tree.
+This day has my steps which get lost in the rustling layers of leaves.
 This is how the day walks away, too.
 So little done, no perfect memories remain, no bad pain, no huge achievements.
 Just small steps melting away in the rustling leaves.
-There is no one single color missing: the mosaic is complete.
+There is not one single color missing in this bright carpet of leaves: the mosaic is complete.

 Garden is going to sleep

 8 thoughts on “The soothing Sunday thoughts: late autumn midnight”